 • (B) Notify either the coroner or the medical examiner, and a local law enforcement agency.

 The term immediately cease means exactly what it says.
-A person must immediately stop their soil-disturbing activity in the area of the remains―literally freeze it in place.
-Why stop in the area of the remains rather than at just the specific remains that have been encountered?
-If a person has encountered one prehistoric human burial, other human burials may be located nearby in the same area.
+When any person first encounters human remains, the person must immediately stop their soil-disturbing activity——literally freeze it instantly in place.
+Why stop in the area of the remains too?
+If a person has encountered one prehistoric human burial, other human burials may be located close-by in the same area.
 Prehistoric human burials often occur in spatial clusters.
-Immediately freezing the soil-disturbing activity in place avoids disturbance of these additional human burials.
+Immediately freezing in place the soil-disturbing activity avoids disturbance of these additional human burials.
 If a person has encountered the buried remains of a possible murder victim, freezing in place minimizes or prevents the dislocation and destruction of important evidence (both tangible and contextual) that may be necessary to identify the victim and prosecute the perpetrator.

 The foregoing phrase “except during excavations authorized under this chapter” refers to legally authorized excavation work conducted by appropriate law enforcement personnel and technical personnel such as forensic anthropologists and field archaeologists.